MichaelLarocca/blog-michael-jude-larocca/posts/2022/04-22/StarWarsAPI-01.md

 If you learned how to fetch data from the Star Wars API, convert it to JSON data, and display it in a manner of your choice for the first time, it is a grand achievement you should be proud of!

-You've taken your first step into a larger world, working with an API!
+You've taken your first step into a larger world, working with APIs!

 ---